OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/sql-database/scripts/sql-database-sync-data-between-azure-onprem.md

 $newSchema = [AzureSqlSyncGroupSchemaModel]::new()
 $newSchema.Tables = [List[AzureSqlSyncGroupSchemaTableModel]]::new();

-# Add columns and tables to the sync schema
+# Add columns and tables toohello sync schema
 foreach ($tableSchema in $databaseSchema.Tables)
 {
     $newTableSchema = [AzureSqlSyncGroupSchemaTableModel]::new()